Bend Elks

-The Bend Elks are a collegiate summer baseball team located in Bend, Oregon.
+The Bend Elks are a collegiate men's summer baseball team located in Bend, Oregon.
 The Elks compete in the West Coast League and play their home games at Vince Genna Stadium.

 Founded as an expansion team in the Pacific International League, the Elks won the PIL Championship in 2004.
 Following their championship season, the Elks left the PIL to become a founding member of the West Coast League.
 After some early struggles, the Elks have won two division titles and a league championship in 2015.

-Following their lone WCL Championship win, the Elks would not make the playoffs until 2024.
+Following their lone WCL Championship win, the Elks did not make the playoffs again until 2024.

 History

 Jim and Mary Ann Richards founded the Bend Elks Baseball Club in 1999 with the hope of saving Vince Genna Stadium from demolition.
 The Elks joined the Pacific International League.
 Bend continued their affiliation with the league through 2004.
 In 2005 the Elks along with Bellingham, Kelowna, Spokane, and Wenatchee left the league to form the West Coast Collegiate Baseball League (WCCBL).

 The Bend Elks went 31-23 in the 2014 WCL season finishing 4 games behind the leading Corvallis Knights and were awarded the first ever WCL wild card spot.
 Bend was eliminated after the WCL Divisional Series to the rival Corvallis Knights in 2 games.
 The Elks were Hit by the pitch 72 times and set a WCL record for the most times hit at the plate in one season.
 The front office of the Bend Elks put 42,030 people through the turnstiles in 31 games at home with 1,356 per game.

 In October 2014, John and Tami Marick purchased the Bend Elks Baseball Club from Jim and Mary Ann Richards.
 The Maricks are founders of Consumer Cellular, a nationwide wireless MVNO based in Tigard, Oregon, with one of its three corporate locations in Central Oregon.

 In 2015 the Bend Elks won the WCL championship series.

 The Elks are the latest in a long history of semi-pro and minor-league teams to call Central Oregon home.